Venezuela opposition urges walkouts to pressure Maduro

 "Venezuela is set on change," Guaido said.

 But Maduro is holding firm in refusing to step down.
-He oversaw military exercises in recent days while seeking to consolidate support from the armed forces and he is accusing Washington of staging a coup.
+He huddled with military troops early Wednesday and has overseen military exercises in recent days while seeking to consolidate support from the armed forces.

+He accused Washington of staging a coup and pressed his case directly to the American people in a short video shot in the presidential palace.
+President Donald Trump and "this group of extremists" have their eyes on Venezuela's vast oil reserves, said Maduro, warning that the U.S. is about to repeat a bloody chapter in its history.

+"We won't allow a Vietnam in Latin America," Maduro said.
+"If the aim of the United States is to invade, they'll have a Vietnam worse than can be imagined."

 On Tuesday, the Supreme Court barred Guaido from leaving the country after chief prosecutor Tarek William Saab announced that he was opening a criminal investigation of Maduro's foe, who heads the opposition-controlled congress.
 Saab is a key Maduro ally and the high court is stacked with Maduro loyalists.